 “Multiple lymph nodes do not change the good prognosis of HPV related oropharyngeal cancer compared with a single node.”

 N staging for p positive cancers is now simplified.
-The number of metastatic lymph nodes are no longer significant in HPV positive cases.
+The number of metastatic lymph nodes is no longer significant in HPV positive cases.
 Instead, the size and laterality only matter in clinical staging.

-- Ipsilateral lymph nodes < 6 cm in size, regardless of number, had a similar impact on survival and is staged as N1.
+- Ipsilateral lymph nodes < 6 cm in size, regardless of number, had a similar impact on survival and are staged as N1.

 - Bilateral or contralateral lymph nodes (< 6 cm, regardless of number) has a worse outcome than N1.
 Therefore, contralateral or bilateral lymph nodes are classified as N2.

-- Any lymph node with size more than 6 cm has the worst survival.
+- Any lymph node with a size of more than 6 cm has the worst survival.
 These are grouped as N3.